-- Stay in good academic standing and make a normal progress each term. - Apply for program extension at least 30 days prior to the I-20 "Program Completion" date (No. 4 on page 1 of your Form I-20)
+- Stay in good academic standing and make a normal progress each term. - Apply for program extension with valid reason for extension at least 30 days prior to the Program End Date on the SEVIS Form I-20.

 3. Valid I-20